Learning from Self-Debate: Preparing Reasoning Models for Multi-Agent Debate: Experiments

 \subsection{Single-Agent Reasoning}

 We follow prior reasoning LLM evaluation protocols~\cite{yu2025dapo} and evaluate each model as a single agent.
 Table~\ref{tab:main-single} reports both $\mathrm{mean}@K$ and $\mathrm{maj}@K$ across benchmarks.
-Overall, \SDRL{} improves single-agent accuracy on both backbones, showing that training with \SDRL{} not only prepares models to benefit from debate contexts but also strengthens standalone problem-solving ability.
+Overall, \SDRL{} improves single-agent reasoning across all three model architectures.
+This shows that training with \SDRL{} not only prepares models for debate, but also strengthens standalone problem-solving ability.